tschuy/hiking-by-transit/marin/getting-to-marin.md

 ## From the East Bay

-East Bay to Marin transit is possible either via the Golden Gate Transit 580 bus across the Richmond-San Rafael Bridge, or by heading into San Francisco and taking buses from the Salesforce Transit Center.
-The following charts describe connections from buses heading westbound across the Richmond-San Rafael Bridge.
+East Bay to Marin transit is possible either via the Golden Gate Transit 580 bus across the Richmond-San Rafael Bridge, or by heading into San Francisco and taking a bus across the Golden Gate Bridge: Golden Gate Transit 101, 130, and 150 buses can be caught on the northeast corner of Larkin & Grove.
+The following charts describe connections from buses heading westbound across the Richmond-San Rafael Bridge on the 580 bus.

 [Read more about the 580 bus on Golden Gate Transit's website »](https://www.goldengate.org/bus/route-schedule/del-norte-bart-station-san-rafael-580/)